‘OK, let’s go’: Seahawks receiver John Ursua hasn’t played much, but he’s always ready for his call

 But, in what has been the big learning lesson of this week, the play called for him to make sure he stayed in the end zone.

-“With a little bit of the break in the pocket and me trying to make sure that nobody could make a deflection on the ball, I kind of worked myself back out a little bit,’’ Ursua said.
+“With a little bit of the break in the pocket and me trying to make sure that nobody could make a deflection on the ball, I kind of worked myself back out a little bit,” Ursua said.
 “So when I caught it I kind of went with the momentum rather than setting my feet and trying to spin out of it and score.
-Because I felt like if I had done that, I still could have scored.
-But I kind of lost surroundings a little bit where I was like, ‘OK, I think my feet are still in.’ ’’
+Because I felt like if I had done that I still could have scored.
+But I kind of lost surroundings a little bit where I was like, ‘OK, I think my feet are still in.’ “

 As the play ended, Ursua still thought he was in the end zone and that he’d scored, until the officials spotted the ball just short.